MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

 MIM 2016 release builds up to version 4.5.26.0 relied upon the customer to download the Azure MFA Software Development Kit (Azure MFA SDK).
 That SDK has been deprecated, and existing deployments should move to either using MIM SSPR with Azure MFA Server, a custom MFA provider, or [Azure AD self-service password reset](/azure/active-directory/authentication/concept-sspr-howitworks).
 This [article](working-with-mfaserver-for-mim.md) describes how to update your deployment MIM self-service password reset portal, using Azure MFAServer for multi-factor authentication.
 New deployments should use either a custom MFA provider or [Azure AD self-service password reset](/azure/active-directory/authentication/concept-sspr-howitworks).

-## Deploying MIM Self-Service Password Reset Portal using a custom provider for Multi-Factor Authentication
+## Deploying MIM Self-Service Password Reset Portal using a custom provider for multi-factor authentication

 The following section describes how to deploy MIM self-service password reset portal, using a provider for multi-factor authentication.
 These steps are only necessary for customers who are not using Azure AD self-service password reset for their users.